fskelly/flkelly-cloudblog/content/post/2022/using-arg-tolock-resources/index.md

 ## What are we doing?

-We are going to use Azure Resource Graph to find items with a specific tag, in this case *{"toBeLocked"="Yes"}* and then place a resource lcok on them.
+We are going to use Azure Resource Graph to find items with a specific tag, in this case *{"toBeLocked"="Yes"}* and then place a resource lock on them.

 ## Constraints / limitations

 1. Use Azure Resource Graph to perform the search.
 Very fast and gives you a new way to interface with Azure Resources.
 1. As part of this post, I am giving samples below to create items, you could use these for testing.
-Please test and make sure with production enviroments.
+Please test and make sure with production environment.
 1. You are using an account that can create locks and potentially remove if needed during the testing.

 ## Lets build this